Metaswitch/clearwater-readthedocs/SIP Interface Specifications.md

 *   Optional according to [TS 24.229](http://www.3gpp.org/ftp/Specs/html-info/24229.htm).
 *   Supported in Clearwater.

+### Fixes to issues with SIP non-INVITE transactions ([RFC 4320](http://www.ietf.org/rfc/rfc4320.txt))

+*   Defines changes to [RFC 3261](http://www.ietf.org/rfc/rfc3261.txt) procedures for handling non-INVITE transactions to avoid some issues - in particular the potential for an O(N^2) storm of 408 responses if a transaction times out.
+*   Mandatory for all SIP nodes according to [TS 24.229](http://www.3gpp.org/ftp/Specs/html-info/24229.htm).
+*   Supported in Clearwater.

 ## Relevant to Clearwater but not currently supported

 These are the RFCs which are relevant to Clearwater and not yet supported.